-Payment Options: (Please read carefully as our payment options have changed.)
+Payment Options: TUITION PAYMENTS WILL BE COLLECTED THROUGH FACTS (Please read carefully as our payment options have changed.)

-- Pay in full by first day of school or - Pay 1/2 annual tuition by first day of each semester, - Enroll in the FACTS® Tuition Management Service.
-Payments begin in June 2018.
+- Pay in full by first day of school or - Pay 1⁄2 annual tuition by first day of each semester, - Enroll in the FACTS® Tuition Management Service.
+Payments begin in June of the current school year.